Brown (racial classification)

+Brown is a racialized classification of people, usually a political and skin color-based category for specific populations with a light to moderate brown complexion.

 In the age of scientific racism

-In the 18th and 19th century, European and American writers proposed geographically based "scientific" differences among "the races."
+In the 18th and 19th century, European writers proposed geographically based "scientific" differences among "the races".
 Many of these racial models assigned colors to the groups described, and some included a "brown race" as in the following: